A life is lost through suicide every two hours in the UK.

 Anyone can suffer from suicidal thoughts but every one of us can make a difference.

-The Talk Suicide campaign has been created by the Humber, Coast and Vale Health and Care Partnership to reduce the stigma around talking about suicide by raising awareness of free suicide prevention training available from the Zero Suicide Alliance.
+The Talk Suicide campaign has been created by the Humber and North Yorkshire Health and Care Partnership to reduce the stigma around talking about suicide by raising awareness of free suicide prevention training available from the Zero Suicide Alliance.

 We want everyone in North East Lincolnshire to complete the training.
 That's our ambition.
 But we're specifically looking to engage with businesses where talking is an unofficial part of the job role!
 We're thinking barbers, tattoists, bar staff, delivery drivers and more.
 If you want to get involved, fill in the form on this page.

-Humber, Coast and Vale is a collaboration of 28 different health and social care organisations, including us, who are working together to improve health and care across our area.
+Humber and North Yorkshire Health and Care Partnership is a collaboration of 28 different health and social care organisations, including us, who are working together to improve health and care across our area.

 We're committed to bringing North East Lincolnshire's suicide rate down and keeping it low.

 Local people have 24/7 access to the crisis team, who are responsible for responding to and dealing with mental health emergencies in the community.
 We also work in partnership with North East Lincolnshire Mind to facilitate Safespace - an out-of-hours crisis cafe for those feeling low or lonely in the evenings.